ashishpatelengineering/lissajous_curves/README.md

 ### Theming and color discipline

-All colors are CSS custom properties (`--bg`, `--ink`, `--trace`, `--accent`, …) defined once for light mode and again inside a `prefers-color-scheme: dark` block, so the piece follows the system theme with no JavaScript.
-The renderer reads these variables each frame, which is why switching themes is seamless.
-The visual rule throughout is deliberate restraint: everything is monochrome graphite except a single accent-colored moving head (and the brief accent bloom on an active rail).
+All colors are CSS custom properties defined once for light mode and again inside a `prefers-color-scheme: dark` block, so the piece follows the system theme with no JavaScript.
+The renderer reads the relevant variables each frame, which is why switching themes is seamless.

+The page uses a layered background: a slightly tinted base (`--page`) with a soft, neutral radial glow (`--glow`) centered behind the visualization, so the surrounding space reads as considered atmosphere rather than flat emptiness.
+The card surface (`--bg`) is kept lighter than the page and lifted with a soft layered drop shadow, so the visualization floats as a distinct object rather than dissolving into the background.

+The visual rule throughout is deliberate restraint: everything on the canvas is monochrome graphite except a single accent-colored moving head (and the brief accent bloom on an active rail).
+The title uses a softened near-black to suit its thin weight, and the instruction line a mid-grey tuned to hold contrast against the tinted background.

 ### Small helpers